riazvm/planespotterCloud/azurereadme.md

 # planespotterCloud
 Cloned from https://github.com/yfauser/planespotter

-# Provision Instances and depoloy the planespotter App on AWS using VMWare Cloud Assembly
+# Provision Instances and depoloy the planespotter App on Azure using VMWare Cloud Assembly

 - Create VPC with a public and private Subnet on a single AZ.
 Deploys an Internet Gateway, with a default route on the public subnet.
 Deploy a NAT Gateways and default routes for it in the private subnets.